 Healthcare innovation involves new technology and processes – whether they were made for health care or for the International Space Station – to benefit patients.
 Henry Ford team members are pioneers, leading the way and embracing new ideas that are truly amazing.

 Cool Cap Therapy Heads Off Hair Loss

-The Henry Ford Cancer Institute introduced cool cap therapy in 2018, an innovative scalp cooling system that reduces hair loss during chemotherapy.
-Hair loss is a side effect of powerful chemotherapy drugs, and can be emotionally devastating for patients battling cancer.
-Patients are moke likely to feel comfortable with chemotherapy when they can minimize hair loss.
+Henry Ford Cancer introduced cool cap therapy in 2018, an innovative scalp cooling system that reduces hair loss during chemotherapy.
+Patients are more likely to feel comfortable with chemotherapy when they can minimize hair loss.
 Physicians say patients are more likely to agree to chemotherapy when it’s possible to keep their hair.
 Learn More

 For Laura Carey, who was diagnosed with breast cancer, hair loss was an issue from the start.
 Her two biggest questions were, “Will I need chemotherapy, and will I lose all my hair?”
 Carey didn’t want people to identify her as a cancer patient.
 “I wanted to work, and I didn’t want people to look at me and immediately see I’m battling cancer,” she said.
 Carey was connected with the scalp hypothermia task force at Henry Ford, and purchased the cool cap to use during chemotherapy treatments.
 For her, it was a good mood elevator.
 “It’s empowering to not have that image of yourself as being sick,” she said.
 Learn More

 Making Surgeries Safer with 3D Models